ankitajaiwar/SkillSearch/README.md

 1. A Running MongoDB instance in your machine.
 If you are not familiar how to do this, refer this stackoverflow link => https://stackoverflow.com/questions/20796714/how-do-i-start-mongo-db-from-windows

-2. A basic command prommpt(in case of Windows) or Terminal(Linux users).
-If you are not planning to use any of these, you need Python IDE => PyChanrm.
-Thats where this project developed.
+2. A basic Command Prommpt(in case of Windows) or Terminal(Linux users).
+If you are not planning to use any of these, you need a Python IDE like PyCharm.
+Thats where this app is being developed and tested.

-Compile / Run Instructions:
+Pre-Run Instructions:
-1. (optional)Make src/ folder as root folder (do this if you have reference issues).

-2. Windows Users:
-Open Command Prompt,
+1. Make sure there is an active MongoDB instance.

+2. Navigate to the project src/ folder in shell.
+If you are using PyCharm IDE, Load the project files and Make src/ folder as root folder(Right click -> MakeDirectoryas >).

 Run Instructions:
+1. Execute the command(without quotes) 'python app.py'
+You should the local instance address on which app is running.
+Something like http://127.0.0.1:4995/

+2. Click on that link or manually copy-paste it in browser.

-Test case Run:
+Unit-test Run:
+python -m unittest test.py
+python -m unittest test_ui.py

 Inputs and Outputs: (Acceptance criteria for Iteration 1)